|Society of Wetland Scientists

 Wetland related short courses taken outside of the university setting are calculated on an 'equivalent semester hour' basis where 15 hours of instruction equals 1 equivalent semester hour of credit.
 For example, a 36 hour course in wetland delineation methodologies would be worth 2.4 equivalent semester hours of credit.
 The applicant must clearly document the dates and location of the class, names of the instructors, the number of hours of instruction and provide copies of any certificates issued.

 How do I format the required information regarding specialized wetland course work (SWCW)?

 Professional short courses should be formatted in the following manner:

 Can I include additional information in the application other than what is specifically required?

 What is the difference between certification maintenance fees and certification renewal?

 Please see the Certification Renewal vs. Certification Maintenance - A Letter from the President on the main page.

 Where do I obtain an application?

-Note: You can also download the forms
+Note: You can also apply online by clicking here.